-TWS is committed to supporting students with special education needs, including students with identified learning exceptionalities and students with Autism Spectrum Disorder (ASD).
+TWS is committed to supporting students with special education needs, including students with identified learning exceptionalities and neurodivergence (e.g. the Autism Spectrum).
 Although TWS does not have a Special Needs Program, through the Waldorf Individual Education Plan (WIEP) process, students' learning needs are identified and any accommodations or modifications are outlined.
 Currently, TWS does not offer course modifications.